manoss96/onlymaps/README.md

-Onlymaps is a Python micro-ORM library that lets you interact with a database through plain SQL queries while it takes care of mapping the results back to Python objects.
+Onlymaps is a Python micro-ORM library that lets you interact with a database through plain SQL while it takes care of mapping any query results back to Python objects.
 More specifically, it provides:

 - A minimal API that enables both sync and async query execution.